Yemolai/pbserver/README.md

-# REST-NES
+# pbServer

-A REST API Template made with Node.js, ExpressJS and Sequelize
+A REST API Template made with Node.js, ExpressJS and Sequelize based on rest-NES

-The purpose of this code is to give speed to application development as its foundations are defined as a template to create simple APIs in JavaScript.

-This template is made with heroku deplyoment in mind, but everything should work as fine in another platform or in a server environment as well.

-This template will be converted into an yeoman generator very soon.

-## Be aware

-* You'll need a database (its fallback is sqlite memory, **not implemented yet**)
-* There are no tests implemented yet (PR for this are welcome)
-* There are no security at all in this API (don't use it in production **yet**)
-* To define configuration use the .env file, there is a default.env file to help
+This REST API was made to use for pathBUS mobile application.

 ## Dependencies